FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 Properties:

-* key: the oc name/variable key which the restriction will be applied to.
+•	key: the OpenContent name/variable key which the restriction will be applied to.
+•	Hint: OpenContent names are “Alfresco Short Namespace” followed by _ followed by “Local Property Name”, eg, for cm:name, it would be cm_name

 * value: which specific value that needs to match for the overlay to be applied.

 Example: